 In our new ‘Guide to Investing’ blog series, we lead you through seven steps of investing.
-The third blog in the series is dedicated to analysing a startup and using other people’s opinions and experiences to make smarter investing decisions.
-Stop thinking you can do everything yourself and learn what to focus on!
+The third blog in the series is dedicated to analysing a startup and collecting other people’s opinions and experiences to help you make smarter investing decisions.
+Stop thinking you can do everything yourself!

 Analysing the startup

-There are a lot of subtle things you have to look at as an early-stage startup investor: the product, the market and the team.
-The team is especially important because over time they shape the product and the organization based on their ability.
-Unfortunately, there aren’t a lot of tools that investors can use to analyse teams.
+There are a lot of subtle things you have to look at as an early-stage startup investor, including the product, the market and the team.
+The team is especially important because over time they shape the product and the organisation based on their ability.
+A good team can re-shape the product, target market, and whatever else needs to be fixed.
+Unfortunately, there aren’t a lot of sensible tools that investors can use to analyse teams.

-In investor groups, we sometimes see that each person can be responsible for a specific sector or region in deal scouting.
+In investor groups, we sometimes see that different persons can take care of a specific region for deal scouting.
 If you’re working with a group of investors, the others could introduce you to companies that you would normally never meet.
-Conversely, you could recommend startups to your group members.
-That’s how you’re helping the ecosystem.
 Everybody grows and has better opportunities coming their way.

-It is common for an investor not to really have a clearly defined investment focus.
-Many investors will say that they are specialized in a specific domain, but when you look at their portfolio it doesn’t match what they say.
-That’s fine; investing will always be opportunistic in the end.
-If you don’t have a specific focus, you can still contribute to your investor group, since your network is put together differently and you will give access to different opportunities.
+It is common for an informal investor to be a generalist with a defined investment focus.
+Some investors will say that they are specialised in a specific domain, but when you look at their portfolio it doesn’t always match what they say.
+That’s fine: investing will always be opportunistic in the end.
+If you don’t have a specific focus, you can still contribute to your investor group, since your own experience and perspective will add strength to the whole.

-If you don’t feel you have enough investor friends yet: Leapfuner’s Investor Round Table Session is an event where investors meet regularly and where valuable connections are made.
-Meeting regularly keeps you sharp and connected to the startup ecosystem.
+If you don’t feel you have enough investor friends yet: Leapfunder’s Investor Round Table Session is an event where investors meet regularly and where valuable connections are made.
+Join one of our meetings and get connected to the startup ecosystem.